 7. Aztec Soup – One Of The Best Choices For Mexican Dinner

 Aztec soup is an indispensable dish in the list of worth-trying Mexican dinner recipes.
-It is a portion of food first introduced in Tlaxcala city and has been a signature dish there.
+It was first introduced in Tlaxcala city and has been a signature dish there.
 The combination of corn tortillas and Spanish soup cooking has created this unique dish.

 Chicken broth with tomato and chili will bring out its rich flavor and characteristic spicy taste when eating it.
 You will be impressed with the crispiness of the tortillas and the fatty taste of cheese and sour cream on the surface of the soup bowl.